steimelchrome/document-pip-explainer/explainer.md

 };

 dictionary PictureInPictureWindowOptions {
+  // An initial aspect ratio of 0.0 implies that the website does not care to
-  float initialAspectRatio = 0.0;
+  // set an initial aspect ratio and the UA can determine a size. float initialAspectRatio = 0.0;
   boolean lockAspectRatio = false;
 };

 // The current PictureInPictureWindow object has no document accessor (since
-// it wasn't a window with a Document before), so we will add a document
+// it wasn't a window with a Document before), and has accessors for current
+// size and events for resizing (which are not needed in document PiP since the
+// website has access to the window object itself).
+Therefore we will add a new
+// DocumentPictureInPictureWindow object instead of updating the existing one.
-// accessor so the website can use it to populate the PiP window.
-We will
+// This has a Document accessor so the website can use it to populate the PiP
-// also add the aspect ratio options so they can be updated by the website
+// window, along with the aspect ratio options so they can be updated by the
-// if, e.g., a new video is loaded with a different aspect ratio. partial interface PictureInPictureWindow {
+// website if, e.g., a new video is loaded with a different aspect ratio. interface DocumentPictureInPictureWindow {
-  readonly attribute Document?
-Document;
+  readonly attribute Document? document;
   Promise<void> setAspectRatio(float aspectRatio);
-  boolean constrainAspectRatio;
+  boolean lockAspectRatio;
 };
 ```